 The principle of activity is neither passivity nor activism; it is the use of the activity in a controlled manner to act educatedly.
-And in this way, activity and control are principles of pedagogical intervention, derived from the condition of an agent who has to construct itself and recognize itself with the other person and the other thing in a diverse cultural environment of interaction, through values he has to choose, commit one self, decide and effect, executing through concrete action what is understood and interpreted in the means-end relationship, expressing it, according to the opportunities.
+And in this way, activity and control are principles of pedagogical intervention, derived from the condition of an agent who has to construct itself and recognize itself with the other person and the other thing in a diverse cultural environment of interaction, through values he has to choose, commit one self, decide and effect, executing through concrete action what is understood and interpreted in the meansend relationship, expressing it, according to the opportunities.

 This is so because, as a principle of activity, no one is educated without thinking, feeling, wanting, operating, projecting and without being creatively interpreting symbols of our culture.
 We educate ourselves with internal common activity.
-But, in addition, we educate ourselves through external common activity studying, playing, working, inquiring-exploring, intervening and relating to the self, the other person and the other thing), because by exercising a specific external common activity we activate the internal common capacities, we train them, we exercise them, we drill them and we improve them to do well each external common activity in each specific execution of the external common activity, whatever it may be (playing, studying, working, inquiring, intervening or relating).
+But, in addition, we educate ourselves through external common activity studying, playing, working, inquiring-exploring, intervening and relating to the self, the other person and the other thing), because by exercising a specific external common activity we activate the internal common capacities, we train them, we exercise them, we drill them and we improve them to do well each external common activity.
+The external common activity, by principle of activity, activates the internal common activity in each specific execution of the external common activity, whatever it may be (playing, studying, working, inquiring, intervening or relating).